status-im/help.status.im/docs/en/your-profile-and-preferences/reset-your-notification-settings.md

 !!! note ""
     Currently, you can only reset your notifications settings using Status mobile.

-You can reset your notifications settings if you have customized your notifications, but you have lost track (your notifications don't work the way you want).
-When you reset your notifications, your previous configuration is discarded and your notifications settings return to the default configuration.
+If you set custom notification settings before but your notifications don't work the way you want anymore, you can reset your notification settings.
+Once you do, your notification settings go back to default.

 ## Reset your notification settings

-Resetting notifications settings for communities, channels, group chats, and direct messages (DM) is similar.
-Follow the steps below for each one of them.
+You can reset your notification settings for communities, channels, group chats and direct messages (DM).
+Here's how:

 === "Mobile"

-    1. From the tab bar, tap **Communities** to reset your notifications settings in a community or channel, or tap **Messages** to reset your notifications settings in a group chat or DM.
+    1. From the tab bar, tap :mobile-communities: **Communities** to reset your notifications settings in a community or channel, or tap :mobile-messages: **Messages** to reset your notifications settings in a group chat or DM.
     1. Tap the community, channel, group chat or DM where you want to reset the notifications settings.
     1. In the top navigation, tap :mobile-more-options: **More options**.
     1. Tap :mobile-notifications-settings: **Notification settings**.